 Biography

-Dr. E. Michele Ramsey is an associate professor of Communication Arts & Sciences and Women's, Gender, and Sexuality Studies and founded the major in Communication Arts & Sciences at the college.
-Dr. Ramsey teaches: Public Speaking; Message Evaluation; Careers in Communication; Gender and Communication; Rhetoric of American Horror Films; Conflict Management, Black American Rhetoric, Issues in Freedom of Expression, and Contemporary American Political Rhetoric.
-Her research interests include representations of gender in the media, women's rights rhetoric, social movement rhetoric, and political rhetoric.
+Dr. E. Michele Ramsey is an associate professor of Communication Arts & Sciences and Women's, Gender, and Sexuality Studies and also founded the major in Communication Arts & Sciences at the college.
+Dr. Ramsey teaches: Public Speaking; Careers in Communication; Gender and Communication; Identity, Citizenship, and the Rhetoric of American Horror Films; Conflict Management; and Taylor Swift, Gender, and Communication.
+Her research interests include representations of gender in the media, women's rights rhetoric, social movement and political rhetoric, and advocation for the humanities.

-She's won a number of awards for her research, teaching, and service including the following: 2001 Cheris Kramarae Dissertation Award from the Organization for the Study of Communication, Language, and Gender; 2006 Penn State Berks Outstanding Faculty Advising Award; 2008 Penn State Berks Outstanding Faculty Service Award; 2009 Curricular Integration Award from the President's Commission on LGBTQ Equity at Penn State University; the 2010 Achieving Woman Award (faculty category) from the President's Commission on Women at Penn State University, the 2015 Rosemary Schraer Mentoring Award from the President's Commission on Women at Penn State University; the 2016 Community Partnership Award from the Junior League of Reading; and the 2017 Feminist Teacher/Mentor Award from the Organization for the Study of Communication, Language, and Gender.
+She's won a number of awards for her research, teaching, and service including the following: 2001 Cheris Kramarae Dissertation Award from the Organization for the Study of Communication, Language, and Gender; 2006 Penn State Berks Outstanding Faculty Advising Award; 2008 Penn State Berks Outstanding Faculty Service Award; 2009 Curricular Integration Award from the President's Commission on LGBTQ Equity at Penn State University; the 2010 Achieving Woman Award (faculty category) from the President's Commission on Women at Penn State University, the 2015 Rosemary Schraer Mentoring Award from the President's Commission on Women at Penn State University; the 2016 Community Partnership Award from the Junior League of Reading; the 2017 Feminist Teacher/Mentor Award from the Organization for the Study of Communication, Language, and Gender; the Penn State Berks HASS Division 2023 ARID (Anti-Racism, Intersectionality, De-colonialism) Teaching & Service Award; the 2023 Community Engagement in the Greater Berks Area Award; and the 2023 Outstanding Faculty Community Engagement Award.

 Publications